 A Digital and Public Humanities Podcast produced by Phoenix Studios.

 Welcome to the second episode of UW-Green Bay’s Digital and Public Humanities podcast, Humanities+.
 This podcast is a collaboration between Dr. Caroline Boswell, Associate Professor of Humanities & European History, Rachel Scray, a student in History, Digital and Public Humanities and Arts Management, and Kate Farley, Phoenix Studios Producer.
-The purpose of Humanities+ is to provide listeners with meaningful discussions with enthusiast, scholars, and experts on the intricate fields of Digital and Public Humanities in order to expand our listeners thinking and perspective on the subject.
+The purpose of Humanities+ is to provide listeners with meaningful discussions with enthusiasts, scholars, and experts on the intricate fields of Digital and Public Humanities in order to expand our listener’s thinking and perspective on the subject.